mauroxf/sv-mini-projects/4bitCounter_Project/problem.md

 - The counter **resets to zero** when `reset` is asserted (active-high).
 - Counter stops counting if `enable` is low.

-This module demonstrates basic sequential logic using `always_ff` and provides waveform output for educational use.

 ### Truth Table